The Greatest Story Every Told About The Greatest Man That Ever Lived

 free from the law of sin and death...
 When we are forgiven, all our past, present, and future sins

 are forgiven.
-We don't have to keep confessing our sins to God because they were all taken care
+We don't have to keep confessing our sins to God because they were all taken

-why be a hypocrite, you can't fool God.
+lives, so why be a hypocrite, you can't fool God.

 The other thing this type of teaching produces is that you are sometimes saved and sometimes

 not.
 Sometimes you are "backslidden" and sometimes you are in good standing with God.
-All of
+All

-as our Saviour.
+Jesus as our Saviour.
 It's not that we are saved when we don't sin and not saved when we are

 "backslidden" or in sin.